 Shaun Munro reviews the entire Star Trek movie franchise from worst to best…

-The cinematic future of the Star Trek franchise remains very much in flux at present; since the disappointing box office performance of 2016’s Star Trek Beyond, Paramount has continually stalled production of a direct follow-up, with the latest incarnation of the next movie – from TV maestro Noah Hawley (Fargo, Legion) – said to be on hold as the studio reassesses the franchise.
+The cinematic future of the Star Trek franchise remains very much in flux at present; since the disappointing box office performance of 2016’s Star Trek Beyond, Paramount has continually stalled production of a direct follow-up, with the latest incarnation of the next movie pulled from its release schedule last year.

 While there’s no denying the massive inconsistency across the thirteen Trek movies to date, they have nevertheless blessed fans with a major scaling-up of the scope possible on their televised forebears, no matter how they ultimately turned out.
 Having recently binged the series’ entire cinematic back catalogue, this is an impossibly subjective rundown of Star Trek on the big screen – from very worst to very best.